emidombek/uptowngallery/DEPLOYMENT.md

         web: gunicorn <name app>.wsgi:application
     ```

-* Go to resources in Heroku and search for postgresql.
-Select Hobby dev - Free and click on the provision button to add it to the project.

 * Go to the settings app in Heroku and go to Config Vars.

 Click on Reveal Config Vars and add the following config variables: